rcmonitor/logrus_influxdb2/README.md

 When passing an empty string for the InfluxDB bucket name, it is set to "logrus".
 When passing an empty string for the InfluxDB measurement name, it is set to "logrus".

-When initializing the hook we attempt to first see if the bucket exists.
-If not, by default we try to create it for your automagically.
+When initializing the hook we attempt to see if the bucket exists.
+If not, by default we try to create it automatically.
 This behaviour can be changed by setting `Config.TConfigWriteAPI.RequireBucket` to `true`

 Measurement can be dynamically overwritten using `logrus.WithField/s()`